 I have to admit that I am the furthest thing from an Apple fanboy.
 Up until a few months ago, the only Apple product I have ever owned was an iPod.
 I vowed never to purchase an iPhone because of the pompous “If you don’t have an iPhone…” commercials that were running a few years back.

 Not every RTW traveler is a photographer-wanna-be, but I’m going to assume all RTW travelers like to have photographic memories of their adventures.
 If you’re not big into photography, there’s simply no reason to lug a big DSLR around with you.
 The advancement of point and shoots over the last half decade has been astounding.
 We have carried around a small Canon for years now, and we love it (though you can always find a good point and shoot of any brand/model).
-The Canon PowerShot ELPH make for great little travel cameras.
-It is super small and lightweight, easily fitting into your pocket, and with 12.1 MP and video capabilities, you’ll never miss a memorable moment.
+The Canon PowerShot line make great travel cameras.
+They’re easy to use, and with 20 MP, you’ll never miss a memorable moment.

 You can never backup your computer too much, especially when you are traveling, so a portable external hard drive makes a great gift for the techie traveler.
 The Toshiba Canvio is just a little bigger than an iPod Touch and holds up to 1TB of your files, music, and photos.
 The pocket sized hard drive has a shock sensor to protect your contents on the road.
 Just make sure to store the external drive in a different location than your laptop so you don’t get both of them ripped off in case your bag got stolen.